The Tuscan History of Opera

 I recently learned that opera is the Italian word for “work.”
 I found that surprising for a couple of reasons.
 First, I think of opera as a form of expression so full of beauty, grace and emotion, that it could not possibly have anything to do with work.
 Second, I always understood lavoro to be the Italian word for work.
 The answer lies in the context.
 There’s work and then there’s work.
 Think of the opera-type of work as a creation, a thing of tremendous beauty, a work of art.

 If you follow this blog at all, you’ve heard me say it before.
 Here, I will say it again.
-Many of life’s most spectacular treasures have their origins in Renaissance Florence.
-(Exhibit A, my recent post about gelato).
+Many of life’s most spectacular treasures have their origins in Renaissance Florence, such as gelato.
 Opera is no exception.

 In Florence of the late 1500s, a small group of artists, writers and musicians known as the Florentine Camerata set out to recreate the storytelling of Greek drama through music.
 This was the essence of what the Renaissance was all about: A “rebirth” of classical beauty.
 Enter Jacopo Peri (1561–1633), who composed Dafne, which is widely considered to be the first opera.
 It tells the story of Apollo’s pursuit of the nymph Dafne.
 From there, two types of opera began to emerge: opera seria, or stately, formal and dignified pieces to please the royalty that attended and sponsored them, and opera buffa, or comedies.